brettstack/halfstack-site/content/posts/2020-05-01--continuous-deployment-with-semantic-release-and-github-actions/index.md

 author: Brett Andrews
 ---

+> If you find the approach in this article interesting, check out <a href="https://codegenie.codes">Code Genie</a>.
+Starting a new software project?
+Code Genie is a <a href="https://codegenie.codes">Full Stack App Generator</a> that generates source code based on your project's data model.
+Including:
+> 1. A React Next.js Web App hosted on Amplify Hosting
+> 1. Serverless Express REST API running on API Gateway and Lambda
+> 1. Cognito User Pools for Identity/Authentication
+> 1. DynamoDB Database
+> 1. Cloud Development Kit (CDK) for Infrastructure as Code (IAC)
+> 1. Continuous Integration/Delivery (CI/CD) with GitHub Actions
+> 1. And more!

-At <a href="https://www.wizeline.com/" target="_blank">Wizeline</a>, we strive for operational excellence when developing software for all of our clients, from startups to enterprise.
+Operational excellence is critical for all software projects, from startups to enterprise.
 This includes test and release automation as a core pillar of DevOps.
 In this article, we'll cover how to use <a href="https://github.com/features/actions" target="_blank">GitHub Actions</a> and <a href="https://semantic-release.gitbook.io/semantic-release/" target="_blank">Semantic Release</a> to automatically test, build, version, tag and release software packages on <a href="https://github.com/" target="_blank">GitHub</a> and <a href="npmjs.com" target="_blank">NPM</a>.
 We'll then explore how we can expand on this foundation to continuously deploy software services to the cloud.

 ## Semantic Release